Limpanfx/Gif-To-Ascii/README.md

 **5. Run Runner.bat.**

 # Extra information:
-*Hands.gif is an example gif, feel free to delete it.
-Credits to: https://wifflegif.com/gifs/630787-black-and-white-hands-gif*
+*Hands.gif is only there as an example gif, you can find the original at: https://wifflegif.com/gifs/630787-black-and-white-hands-gif*